-Our Street Party St Albans District is delighted to be supporting more than 70 street parties this year.
-Following our information sessions in February about how to apply to close a road, we are now lending out Road Closed signs to organisers.
+Our Street Party St Albans District supports many street parties each year with a record 90 in 2022’s Queen’s Jubilee year.
+They hold free online information sessions each February about how to apply to close a road, and lend out Road Closed signs to organisers.
 But parties are not made from signs alone.
 Here are a few ideas to get you started….

 Our guest blog is from Nicola Wyeth, volunteer for Our Street Party St Albans District and project co-ordinator for Sustainable St Albans’ project, Playing Out.
 Following a previous blog in 2020 about using road closures to bring sustainability to your street, here she summarises lots of ideas for celebrating at a street party with neighbours.

 Keep it simple….or go to town

 There are no rules on what you do for your street party (except the sensible rules from Herts County Council here – make sure you read them!).

 So… you can simply close the road and create the space and let everyone else get on with it …..or you can go to town with lots of organised events.
 The choice is yours and both are great

 Here are a few ideas that we’ve assembled from street parties over the years we’ve been doing this.
 We hope you’ll find them useful.
 Pick and choose what works for you!

 We wouldn’t be associated with Sustainable St Albans if we didn’t make this point first.
 Please think of the environment when organising your street party.